jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Query executed succesfully message_

-At this point your Azure SQL database has been configured and populated with the data necessary for the remaining exercises.
+At this point your Azure SQL Database has been configured and populated with the data necessary for the remaining exercises.
 Before moving to the next exercise, it may be helpful to familiarize yourself with some of the objects created in the previous steps.
 To review some of the tables created:

 1. Expand the **Northwind** node in the SSOE, and then expand the **Tables** node.
 The Tables node should now have a list of tables available, populated with customer, product, and order records.